lakicsdomi/Darts-assistant/README.md

 To build and run the application, you need:

-- [Visual Studio](https://visualstudio.microsoft.com/) or [JetBrains Rider](https://www.jetbrains.com/rider/) with .NET SDK installed.
+- [Visual Studio](https://visualstudio.microsoft.com/) with .NET SDK installed.
 - Android emulator or a physical Android device for testing.

 ### Installation